 "Molecular Brain" seminar

-The seminar will take place on May 25 at 11:00 in the Minor hall.
-Professor Dmitri Rusakov from the Institute of Neurology, University College London (UK) will talk about synaptic microenvironment remodelling.
+The seminar will take place on January 22 at 16:00 in the Minor hall.
+Professor Leonard Khiroug from the University of Helsinki (Finland) will talk about the "awake microscopy" methodology utilized for high-resolution brain imaging.
 Everyone is cordially invited.

 Chair: Alexey Semyanov; E-mail: email@example.com